British picture framemakers, 1600-1950 - S

 In the early 1900s, Smith was producing polished hardwood moulding frames for William Strang for his prints and drawings; such mouldings are found on drawings of the Chadwyck-Healey family, 1905, a drypoint, George Bernard Shaw, 1907, and a drawing, William Henry Gurney Salter, 1911 (information from Osmund Bullock, 2009).
 John B. Smith’s two trade labels from this period are both illustrated with an artist’s palette; that on the 1911 frame refers to his works in Prince of Wales Drive.
 As part of a wider programme of framing work by war artists in 1919, Smith provided Spanish moulding frames, burnished gilt frames and black panel frames (Imperial War Museum, bound papers, ‘First World War Frames’).
 The business framed several works by William Roberts in oak frames, Discussion in a café, 1929, Judgement of Paris, 1933 (unstained oak flat reeded Whistler pattern) and Windy Day, 1941 (Sotheby’s 15 June 2011, Evill/ Frost collection, lots 11, 170, 135, all with maker's label).
 In 1940 the business was advertising ‘FRAMES.
 Old Frames.
 New Frames.
 Narrow Frames.
 Wide Frames.
 French Finished Frames.
 Antique Finished Frames.
 Gold Frames.
 Oak Frames.
 Black Frames and Gilt Frames.’
 (The Artist, vol.19, March 1940, p.v).

-John Smith (1781-1855) is one of the best documented of picture framers and picture dealers, thanks to the survival of a remarkable set of account books starting in 1812, together with stock books from 1822, and other records covering the period 1812-1908 (V&A National Art Library).
+John Smith (1781-1855) is one of the best documented of picture framers and picture dealers, thanks to the survival of a remarkable set of customer account books starting in 1812, together with stock books from 1822, and other records covering the period 1812-1908 (V&A National Art Library).
 Smith successfully developed his business from frame making into picture dealing.
 In 1824 he sold Rubens’s Chapeau de Paille to Robert Peel for £2725 (Simon 1996 p.145).
 Smith was author of A catalogue raisonné of the work of the most eminent Dutch, Flemish, and French painters, published 1829-42.
-His activities as a picture dealer have been studied by Charles Sebag-Montefiore and are not discussed here.
-Sebag-Montefiore’s book, A Dynasty of Dealers: John Smith and Successors, 1801-1924, is due to be published in 2013.
+His activities as a picture dealer have been explored by Charles Sebag-Montefiore, notably in his book, A Dynasty of Dealers: John Smith and Successors, 1801-1924 (2013), cited here as Sebag-Montefiore 2013.

 In 1794, John Smith was apprenticed to William Hurwood, carver and gilder of 18 Conduit St for a premium of £20 ('A Memoir of the author [John Smith] by his grandson', Connoisseur, vol.5, 1903, p.214).
 He set up in business soon after the end of his apprenticeship in 1801.
 His early trade label simply described him as 'J. Smith, Carver & Gilder, Looking Glass Manufacturer, and Picture Frame Maker, 98 Swallow Street, near Conduit Street' (example on John Hoppner's George IV as Prince of Wales, Wallace Collection, London).